Plaid Component

 Configure the First Get Operator

-This Get operator retrieves the data from your data source.
-Again, remember, this is your Plaid component.
+This Get operator retrieves specific data from your Plaid component.

 1. | Drag and drop a Get operator onto your Data Workflow canvas. |